kletobias/p2022/_projects/deep-dive-tabular-data-pt-4.md

 The oob score for `xs_imp` is slightly lower than the one for `xs`.
-Considering, that there are 83 columns in `xs` and 21 in `xs_imp`, the slight decrease in the oob score shows that most of the difference in features between the two is made up of columns, that don't decrease the rmse of the model on the training data.
+Considering, that there are 83 columns in `xs` and 21 in `xs_imp`, the slight decrease in the oob score shows that most of the difference in features between the two is made up of columns that don't decrease the rmse of the model on the training data.

 ```python